Wildlife Guide: Maned Wolf

 Brazil's Cerrado is one of the most bio-diverse regions on the planet - and disappearing faster than the Amazon rainforest.
 Photo: Thanks to Dr. Charles Munn III and SouthWild Wolf camps.

-What is the Cerrado?
-The Brazillian Cerrado, located between the Amazon, Atlantic forests, and the Panatal, is the largest savanna region in South America and one of the most bio-diverse areas on the planet.
-Spanning four states in Brazil, it is an area the size of England, France, Germany, and Spain combined (770,000 sq. miles / 2-million sq. km) and disappearing at the rate of 2.5 soccer fields per minute.
+Spanning four states in Brazil, the Cerrado is the size of England, France, Germany, and Spain combined (770,000 sq. miles / 2-million sq. km) but, disappearing at the rate of 2.5 soccer fields per minute.

-What is the Pantanal?
-Smaller, but more well known than the Cerrado, the Pantanal is a large region encompassing the world’s largest contiguous tropical wetland area.
-Located in the central-west part of Brazil, it is mostly in the state of Mato Grosso do Sol, but some of its approximately 75,000 square miles (195,000 sq. kilometers) also extends into portions of Bolivia and Paraguay.
-The name itself comes from the Portuguese word, pantano, which means swamp.10 major rivers flow though the Pantanal, they and their deltas, plus thousands of lakes, forests and grasslands make up this giant wetland basin surrounded by uplands
+Smaller but more well-known than the Cerrado, the Pantanal is a large region encompassing the world’s largest contiguous tropical wetland area.
+Located in the central-west part of Brazil, it is mainly in the state of Mato Grosso do Sol.
+Still, some of its approximately 75,000 square miles (195,000 sq. kilometers) also extend into portions of Bolivia and Paraguay.
+The name itself comes from the Portuguese word pantano, which means swamp.

 Enemies and Threats

 Man is by far the greatest threat to maned wolf existence.
-Habitat encroachment, domestic animal born diseases, and hunting, as well as auto accidents are all taking a huge toll.
+Habitat encroachment, domestic animal-born diseases, and hunting, as well as auto accidents, are all taking a huge toll.
 For more information see above: "Conservation Notes"

 A Personal Note: